Revenue stamps of the United States: Second issue

 The second issue of revenue stamps were Documentary stamps and issued in 1871.
 After the Internal Revenue received many reports of the fraudulent re-use of revenue stamps, typically with cancellation ink washed or otherwise removed from the face of the stamp, a letter of May 31, 1867 from government officials in Wall Street was sent to Internal Revenue commissioner E.A.
 Rollins expressing the concern that "The U.S. government loses thousands of dollars daily by stamps being used a second time."
 The ordinary stamps in use at this time did not receive the cancellation ink very well, unless it was heavily applied.
 The letter advised that all stamps be printed in a pale yellow color.
 This particular suggestion however was not taken up by Butler & Carpenter, but instead, after a period of experimentation, they responded to the problem by producing stamps of a lighter shade and on a paper that more readily absorbed cancellation ink.
 The Internal revenue was frequently sending stamps suspected of having cancellation ink washed to the engravers and printers for inspection to determine if they had been tampered with.

-The new paper was finally employed in stamp production in early 1869 and by 1871 a second series of stamps were issued, printed on a special patented "chameleon" paper containing silk fibers which can be seen in the paper with the naked eye.
+The new paper was finally employed in stamp production in early 1869 and by 1871 a second series of stamps was issued, printed on a special patented "chameleon" paper containing silk fibers which can be seen in the paper with the naked eye.
 Still produced by Butler & Carpenter of Philadelphia, the entire second series, with the exception of the 200-dollar issue, were printed in the same bi-color combination, with the portrait of Washington printed in black and with the frame work in blue with various ornate and elaborate designs, popular during that period.